jrs100000/beedoc/en-US/mvc/controller/config.md

 	recoverpanic = false
 	viewspath = "myview"

-These configurations will replace Beego's default value.
+These configurations will replace Beego's default values.

-You can also configure many values which your application needs, such as database connection details:
+Other application specific values can also be configured in this file, such as database connection details:

 	mysqluser = "root"
 	mysqlpass = "rootpass"
 	mysqlurls = "127.0.0.1"
 	mysqldb   = "beego"

-Then you can access these configurations like this:
+These configurations can be accessed like this:

 	beego.AppConfig.String("mysqluser")
 	beego.AppConfig.String("mysqlpass")